2022–23 Rock Cup

-The 2022–23 Rock Cup is a single-leg knockout tournament contested by clubs from Gibraltar, with twelve clubs participating.
+The 2022–23 Rock Cup was a single-leg knockout tournament contested by clubs from Gibraltar, with twelve clubs participating.

-Lincoln Red Imps are the defending champions, having defeated Bruno's Magpies in the final last season.
+Lincoln Red Imps were the two-time defending champions, having defeated Bruno's Magpies in the final last season.
+The 2023 final is a rematch of the 2022 final, the previous final.
+This time, Bruno's Magpies won the title against Lincoln Red Imps 4–2 on penalties following a 1–1 draw.

+Bracket

 First round

 The draw for the first round of this season's tournament was held on 12 December 2022.
 Manchester 62 received a bye to the quarter-finals by virtue of winning the GFA Challenge Trophy last season.

 After the draw, 3 more teams received byes to the next round: Glacis United, St Joseph's and Lynx.

 All kick off times are in CET.

 Quarter-finals

 The draw for the quarter-finals took place on 24 January 2023.

 Semi-finals

 The draw for the semi-finals took place on 23 February 2023.
-Kick-off dates and times are yet to be confirmed.